 My urge to start sharing the wonders of yoga brought me to Ubud, Bali, where I finished a life-changing 240 hours foundation teacher training with Cat Kabira – Yoga and Energetics.
 Few months later I found myself back with Cat in Ubud, in my 160 hours Advanced Teacher Training.

-In March 2019, I completed a 300 hour, Advanced Intensive Yoga Teacher Training with Julie Martin (Brahmani Yoga) and in June 2019 I will be graduating from my two years Mindfulness Teacher Training Program with Jack Kornfield and Tara Brach.
+In March 2019, I completed a 300 hour, Advanced Intensive Yoga Teacher Training with Julie Martin (Brahmani Yoga) and in June 2019 I graduated from my two years Mindfulness Teacher Training Program with Jack Kornfield and Tara Brach.

 I believe happiness is an inside job and although our inner world is sometimes a scary workplace, we need to keep showing up there.
 The exploration of our inner space is possible through yoga and meditation if we have kindness and self compassion as our main resource.
 I want to help people deepen the connection with themselves and bring forth even more of that light we all carry with us.

 I 'stumbled' upon Yoga more for physical reasons as I couldn't move my neck and I believed Yoga would fix that problem.. but it became apparent to me right after the first class in 2012 that Yoga was not only about putting my body into shapes, stretching muscles and making my neck better...
 Having had an athletic background I could feel there was a huge difference from stretching or movement and practicing yoga. something was different.
 And then my teacher said : ' Yoga is an ancient science, there is so much more to it ! '